revelcw/react-hooks-helper/README.md

 ## Requirement ⚠️

-To use `react-hook-lib`, you must use `react@16.8.0-alpha.0`.
+To use `react-hooks-helper`, you must use `react@16.8.0-alpha.0`.
 React Hooks is currently at **[RFC](https://github.com/reactjs/rfcs/pull/68)** stage.

 ## Installation